excing/flutter_widget_offset/README.md

 ## Use `OffsetChangeObserver`

-Use `OffsetChangeObserver` to observe the offset of the widget.
+Use `OffsetChangeObserver` to observe the offset of the widget to the edge of the root layout.

 ```dart
 class OffsetDetector extends StatefulWidget {